 (9) Form of nomination or consent.
 A nomination or consent under this section (or the withdrawal of any such nomination or consent) must be in the form required by the regulations.

+[Section 171 amended in Gazette 29 Sep 2006 p.
+4245.]

 172. Manner of giving notice or other document

 (1) If this Code requires or permits a notice or other document to be given to a person (whether the expression “deliver”, “serve”, “notify”, “send” or “give” or another expression is used), the notice or other document may be given —